Jump3rX/AutoGit/README.md

 # How To Use
 At the moment it is a python script, I intend to make it an executable (.exe) file at a later update.
 1. Install python on your system https://www.python.org/downloads/
-2. Navigate to the project file using cmd and type 'python auto_git.py' to run the script.
+2. Navigate to the file using cmd and type 'python auto_git.py' to run the script.

 # Features
 At the moment you can use AutoGit to clone a repo and commit files to a repository.